-Your Product Development setup involves tough choices and trade-offs.
-What would you choose to optimise for?
+Product Development involves tough choices and trade-offs.
+Here’s a typical one: what would you choose to optimise for?

 1. Predictability (“on time, on budget”)